Romeo + Juliet (soundtrack): Volume 1

 The first soundtrack album to accompany the film was released on the Capitol Records label.
-It features songs by a number of artists including Garbage, Butthole Surfers and Radiohead (their song "Talk Show Host", a B-side that originally appeared on the Street Spirit single).
+It features songs by a number of artists including Garbage, Butthole Surfers and Radiohead (their song "Talk Show Host", a B-side that originally appeared on the "Street Spirit" single).

-The soundtrack was a popular and solid seller, reaching No. 2 on the Billboard 200 albums chart and went triple-platinum sales in the U.S. It was especially successful in Australia, where it was the second-highest selling album in 1997, going five times Platinum in sales.
+The soundtrack was a popular and solid seller, reaching No. 2 on the Billboard 200 albums chart and went triple-platinum in the U.S. It was especially successful in Australia, where it was the second-highest selling album in 1997, going five times Platinum in sales.
 A number of hit singles also resulted from the soundtrack, including "Lovefool" by The Cardigans, the love theme "Kissing You" by Des'ree, and a cover of "Young Hearts Run Free" by Kym Mazelle.
 Quindon Tarver's choral rendition of Rozalla's "Everybody's Free (To Feel Good)" was later used in Luhrmann's "Everybody's Free (To Wear Sunscreen)" single.

 The album featured bonus tracks in the 10th Anniversary re-release in 2007.